-The Success Center provides Admissions and Placement testing.
+The Student Success Center provides computer assisted instruction as well as in-person and online tutoring in academic subjects.
+The Center also provides Admissions and Placement testing.
 The Accuplacer and ACT Residual are given by appointment on scheduled dates.
+The Student Success Center is located in the Burton Library.
+Call 601-635-6228 for more information.